zurukumo/chrome-extension-regexp-url-blocker/README.md

 ## Data Security

-URL RegExps and working status are stored locally on your device.
+URL RegExps are stored locally on your device.
 We do not store or transmit this information elsewhere, ensuring that your data remains secure and private.

 ## Third-Party Services